-(2) Comprehensive renters' insurance for foreign students studying in Japan accidents/injuries.
+(2) Comprehensive renters' insurance for foreign students studying in Japan This insurance covers a certain amount of the cost of medical treatment and compensation for accidents/injuries.
 If you are unable to acquire travel insurance before arriving in Japan, you will need to have the comprehensive renters' insurance for foreign students studying in Japan.